Characterization and Classification of Fermionic Symmetry Enriched Topological Phases: Examples

 Considering now the FMTC $\fMTC$, we compute the fermionic topological symmetry group $\Autf{\text{SU}(2)_{4n+2}}$.
-We already saw that $\Q$ is non-trivial on the quasiparticle sector, and thus $\Q$ is non-trivial on the full FMTC.
-The vortex topological spins indicate that the only potential permutation of charges is given by $j\to \psi_\vv{0}\otimes j$; this permutation is in fact non-trivial and corresponds to $\V$.
+We already saw that $\Q$ is nontrivial on the quasiparticle sector, and thus $\Q$ is nontrivial on the full FMTC.
+The vortex topological spins indicate that the only potential permutation of charges is given by $j\to \psi_\vv{0}\otimes j$; this permutation is in fact nontrivial and corresponds to $\V$.
 Therefore,

 Note that $\Autpsi{\text{SU}(2)_{4n+2}} = \on{Aut}^{\eff}(\text{SU}(2)_{4n+2}) /\mathbb{Z}_2^{\Q} = \mathbb{Z}_2^{\V}$.